batdowg/cbs/CONTEXT.md

   (No Materials or Surveys in menu.)

 - **Contractor** (default view: Admin-lite)
-  `Home • My Sessions • Sessions (read-only; assigned only) • My Resources • My Profile • Logout`
+  `Home • My Sessions • Training Sessions (read-only; assigned only) • My Resources • My Profile • Logout`
   - No Materials/Surveys/Settings in menu.
   - Can add/remove participants similar to CSA **including during session**; other session fields are read-only.